gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-specification.md

 - `formatVersion`: must be present and the first value of the JSON object.
 Its value must be `"0.2"`
 - `component`: optional.
 Describes the identity of the component contained in the module.
-- `owner`: optional.
-Describes the identity of the component that owns this module.
 - `builtBy`: optional.
 Describes the producer of this metadata file and the contents of the module.
 - `variants`: optional.
 Describes the variants of the component packaged in the module, if any.